tunbridgep/gmdx-vrsd-fork/Docs/List of Changes.md

         - Recharging them in any way (such as through biocells or a repair bot) will make them active again
         - If multiple items are stacked, the item will remain drained even though a new one is available, and will require re-activation.
     - Medical Bots will now display your total health on the status screen, as well as the total amount of health that will be healed.
+    - The Healing Screen Flash effect has been changed to green, to prevent clashes with the water flash.
+This can be reverted to the old Blue colour by using the "Classic" option.
     - Keybinding Improvements
         - A "Select Nanokey" button has been added to the options, which switches between the nanokey and the previously used weapon.
         - Alternative binds for belt slots have been added, and will display on the belt